A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 • Certain genetic variants (e.g. in breast cancer, the genetic variant in the ATM (ataxia-telangiectasis mutated) gene has been linked to a greater risk of developing RIF)

-Signs You May Have Radiation-Induced Fibrosis
+Signs You May Have Radiation Fibrosis Syndrome

 • A loss of joint mobility